Table of contents

 Promotional emails — These are emails promoting a website, an event, a webinar, or a podcast.
 Two minutes is enough for you to sign up if you find the offer interesting.

-Reminder emails — These are emails from people who want you to perform an action or are waiting for a deliverable.
+Reminder emails — Reminder emails are from people who want you to perform an action or are waiting for a deliverable.
 Checking the status of the task and replying with something like ‘I’ll have it ready for you by the end of this week’ can always be done in less than two minutes.

 Invitation emails — Emails that require you to take a quick action: accept or decline.
 The action is pretty straightforward and can always be dealt in less than two minutes.